AvolitesLtd/TitanManual/website/versioned_docs/version-15.1/titan-reference/button-reference.md

 ## <Keys.HardKey>Connect</Keys.HardKey>
-(Labelled Connect/Cue on some consoles) Connects the sequence controls (Go button etc) to a playback.
+(Labelled Cue or Connect/Cue on some consoles) Connects the sequence controls (Go button etc) to a playback.
 Also used to select cues when recording or playing cue lists.

 See [Connecting a Chase for control](../chases/chase-playback.md#connecting-a-chase-for-control), [Running a Cue List](../cue-lists/cue-list-playback.md#running-a-cue-list), [Theatre programming](../cue-lists/theatre-programming.md)